aashray325/Basic_NLP_from_scratch/README.md

 - **Basic Architecture:** The neural network used is quite simple and lacks the complexity of modern NLP models.
 - **Training Data:** The model is trained on a very small dataset for demonstration purposes.
 It would require a much larger and more diverse dataset for practical use.

+## Note

+Since the architecture is very basic, the only inputs it can take are the words from the corpus which it is trained upon.
+For predicting the next word, choose a word only from the text as provided in the repository.
+Future work will include increasing the training dataset so as to increase the input range for predictions.

 ## Future Work

 Future work includes, but is not limited to: